Industry leaders gung-ho about tech sector growth in 2023

 Rajiv Bhalla, Managing Director (India), Barco said that year 2023 will be a herald of 'techade'

-“In 2022, we navigated the bend to lead the digital transformation and innovation disruption, powered by new-age technologies, and accelerated its amalgamation across operations and workflows.
-Fueled by India’s promising growth prospects, 2023 is truly going to be a ‘Techade’, given the focus on mega trends such as digitalization, R&D and innovation, local manufacturing, global offshoring, among others...," he said.
+“In 2022, we navigated the bend to lead the digital transformation and innovation disruption, powered by new-age technologies and accelerated its amalgamation across operations and workflows.
+Fueled by India’s promising growth prospects, 2023 is truly going to be a ‘Techade’, given the focus on megatrends such as digitalisation, R&D and innovation, local manufacturing, global offshoring, among others...," he said.

 India is a huge market for smartphones and electronics in general.
-India's share in global sale of tech products rivals other major global markets.
+India's share in the global sales of tech products rivals other major global markets.

 "The hearable/wearable industry in India recorded 171% YoY growth in smartwatches, to become the biggest smartwatch market in the world...The electronics industry is set for the next wave of revolution in the coming year and 2023 can be the major milestone year in our aim to make further progress towards realising “Atmanirbhar Bharat” in electronics,” he said.